-TN State Standards Content Instructional Sup oport & Resources Chapter 5: Logarithmic, Exponential, and Other Transcendental Functions Chapter 6: Differential Equations (Allow approximately 4 - 5 weeks for instruction, review, and assessment) Domain: Calculate and Apply Integrals Enduring Understandings: 5.5: Bases Other than e and Applications Chapter 5 Vocabulary (5-5 & 5-7) Cluster : Apply techniques of differentiation C.I.AI.A.1 Develop facility with finding antiderivatives that follow directly from derivatives of basic functions (power, exponential, logarithmic, and trigonometric).
+TN State Standards Content Instructional Support & Resources Chapter 5: Logarithmic, Exponential, and Other Transcendental Functions Chapter 6: Differential Equations (Allow approximately 4 - 5 weeks for instruction, review, and assessment) Domain: Calculate and Apply Integrals Enduring Understandings: 5.5: Bases Other than e and Applications Chapter 5 Vocabulary (5-5 & 5-7) Cluster : Apply techniques of differentiation C.I.AI.A.1 Develop facility with finding antiderivatives that follow directly from derivatives of basic functions (power, exponential, logarithmic, and trigonometric).
 Derivatives and anti-derivatives have an inverse relationship to each other.
 The area under the curve is the geometric meaning of anti-derivatives.
 The anti-derivative has both theoretical and real life applications.
-Essential Questions: 5.7: Inverse Trigonometric Functions: Integration Additional Resource(s) Larson Calculus Videos - Section 5.5 Larson Calculus Videos Visual Calculus Tutorials Base, exponential function to the base a , logarithmic function to the base a , separation of variables How are the rules for differentiation used to develop the basic rules of integration?How can we use the measure of area Video - Bases Other than e and Applications Video - Inverse Trigonometric Functions: Integration
+Essential Questions: How are the rules for differentiation used to develop the basic rules of integration?
+How can we use the measure of area under a curve to discuss net change of a function over time?
+5.7: Inverse Trigonometric Functions: Integration Additional Resource(s) Larson Calculus Videos - Section 5.5 Visual Calculus Tutorials Video - Bases Other than e and Applications Video - Inverse Trigonometric Functions: Integration Khan Academy Calculus Videos Calculus Activities Using the TI-84 Base, exponential function to the base a , logarithmic function to the base a , separation of variables